vegaprotocol/specs/specs/0047-data-source-filter.md

 - `data`: (required) another data source definition defining the input data
 - `filters`: (required) a list of _at least one_ filter to apply to the data
-- `select`: (optional) key/field name to emit from data passing the filter

 ### Parameter: data